astronomer/docs/learn/cross-dag-dependencies.md

 ![DAG Dependencies View](/img/guides/2_4_DatasetDependentDAG.png)

-See [Datasets and Data-Aware Scheduling in Airflow](airflow-datasets.md) to learn more.
+See [Datasets and Data-Aware Scheduling in Apache Airflow®](airflow-datasets.md) to learn more.

 ### TriggerDagRunOperator